AtlasOfLivingAustralia/ala-admin-plugin/README.md

 There is an optional attribute ```showTimestamp``` which, when true, will display the timestamp of when the system message was saved in brackets after the message.

+## Build info

+The ala-admin plugin bundles the Grails Build-info plugin (https://grails.org/plugin/build-info), which provides a page containing all application properties and dependencies.
+If your host application is using the default URL mappings (```/$controller/$action?/$id?```), then the build info page will be available at ```.../buildInfo```.
+If you are not using the default URL mapping, then the alaAdmin plugin makes this page available under the secured path ```.../alaAdmin/buildInfo```.

 # Dev environment set up

 1. Clone the repo